 apt-transport-tor installed.
 Then .onion address then enforces that all traffic goes over Tor.
 Now that weasel has added official Onion Services for both the main archive and the security archive, this is possible to setup.

-#6 Updated by intrigeri over 2 years ago
+#6 Updated by intrigeri almost 3 years ago

 - Subject changed from Research whether we should use Onion Services for APT to Use Onion Services for APT

 - Assignee changed from flapflap to intrigeri